ChrisGutknecht/smx_advanced_seo_data/webvitals_to_bigquery/README.md

 on-run-end:
   - “{{ store_test_results(results) }}”
 ```
-- When these test results are stored in BigQuery, build a log sink for updates on this table.
+- When these test results are stored in BigQuery, use a **Create Sink** for updates on this table via the **Logs Explorer** UI: https://console.cloud.google.com/logs/query
+- In the **Logs Router Sink**, create a new sink with <code>Cloud Pub/Sub Topic</code> as a **Sink destination**.
+- This PubSub topic should trigger a **cloud function** which then queries the dbt test result table.
+- The cloud function code is can be shared upon request.
+It maps the test results from a specific dbt job to a Teams channel, converts the SQL result to a dataframe and displays it via <code>to_html()</code> and adds a couple of HTML elements via the <code>pymsteams</code> Python package.